-Even if we know that in the right circumstances, volunteer tourism provides significant benefits for both the volunteers and the communities that receive them but we need to be absolutely clear: volunteering in an orphanage abroad is a bad idea.
+In the right circumstances, volunteer tourism provides significant benefits for both the volunteers and the communities that receive them.
+But we need to be absolutely clear: volunteering in an orphanage abroad is a bad idea.

-It is increasingly important to address how volunteers and travellers tell their story on social media, to make sure that language and images are used to make a positive impact and break stereotypes, rather than reinforce them.
+We know that volunteers and tourists generally have great intentions when travelling.
+So when you are abroad, it’s worth considering how you tell your story on social media, to make sure you use language and images to make a positive impact and break stereotypes, not reinforce them.

-Within our Safeguarding Policy we have a chapter on the use of images (both photographs and video) and stories: Hope and Homes for Children’s overriding principle is to maintain the safety, privacy and dignity of children, families and communities portrayed.
+Within our Safeguarding Policy we have a chapter on the use of images (both photographs and video) and stories.
+Our overriding principle is to maintain the safety, privacy and dignity of children, families and communities portrayed.

-- Respect for the dignity of the people concerned
+- Respect for the dignity of the people you meet

 - Belief in the equality of all people